 Norwegian Parliamentary Debates Dataset 1945–2024

-with Jon Fiva and Henning Øien, Conditionally accepted, Nature Scientific Data
+with Jon Fiva and Henning Øien, Accepted, Nature Scientific Data (2024) [DATA]

 Data set with all Norwegian Parliamentary speeches in the period 1945 – 2024.
 We also include speaker and speech meta data (e.g., committee membership, district, minister, elected, deputy…).